Documentation › Traditional web application › Sending HTML responses

 }

-For example, you could create a partials/images.tmpl file containing reusable image partials like this:
+For example, you could create a components/images.tmpl file containing reusable image components like this:

 <img src="/static/img/logo.jpg" alt="Company logo" loading="lazy">